sandstone-mc/sandstone-documentation/docs/features/flow/if.md

 ---
 import { InteractiveSnippet } from '../../../src/components'

-You can easily check for in-game conditions using Sandstone's builtin `if` statement.
+You can easily check for in-game conditions using Sandstone's built-in `if` statement.

 ## Syntax